awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 1. In the left navigation pane, under **Indexes**, select **Document enrichments** and then select **Add document enrichment**\.

-1. On the **Configure Lambda functions** page, in the **Lambda for pre\-extraction** section, select from the dropdowns your Lambda function ARN and your S3 bucket\.
+1. On the **Configure Lambda functions** page, in the **Lambda for pre\-extraction** section, select from the dropdowns your Lambda function ARN and your Amazon S3 bucket\.
 Add your IAM access role by selecting your role from the dropdown to give the required permissions to create the document enrichment\.

 ------
 #### [ CLI ]